Mohanavadivel-git/caasworkshop/workstation-setup.md

 - Install the following software on your workstation.
   - Text editor of your choice, such as Notepad++, Eclipse, IntelliJ, [Visual Studio Code](https://code.visualstudio.com/), etc...
   - [Git](https://git-scm.com/downloads)
+        - Set up your SSH keys so that you can clone repos.
+See the [Github Sharepoint Site](https://it2.spt.ford.com/sites/FCAutomatedTesting/Pages/GitHub.aspx) for guides on how to setup Github and get the Github Desktop application
   - [Vagrant v2.2.2+](https://www.vagrantup.com/downloads.html)
   - VirtualBox v6.0.0+, [Windows download](https://files.caas.ford.com:9443/virtualbox/6.0.4/VirtualBox-6.0.4-128413-Win.exe) or [MacOS download](https://files.caas.ford.com:9443/virtualbox/6.0.4/VirtualBox-6.0.4-128413-OSX.dmg)